If you have logged into your Parse Dashboard recently, you will have seen this.

 Configuring Push Notifications¶

-In order to send push notifications to iOS and/or Android devices you must configure the Apple Push Notification Service (APNS) and/or Google Cloud Messaging (GCM) and upload your push certificate to Kumulos.
+In order to send push notifications to iOS and/or Android devices you must configure the Apple Push Notification Service (APNS) and/or Firebase Cloud Messaging (FCM) and upload your push certificate to Kumulos.

-In order to send push notifications to Android devices with Kumulos, you'll need to set up a GCM project and configure push for your app.
+In order to enable push notifications for Android with Kumulos, you'll need to set up an FCM project and configure push for your app.
 These steps are shown in the following video guide.

-After configuring Kumulos and GCM, refer to the Android SDK integration guide for instructions for integrating Kumulos into your app project.
+After configuring Kumulos and FCM, refer to the Android SDK integration guide for instructions for integrating Kumulos into your app project.

 In order to send push notifications to iOS devices with Kumulos, you'll need to create certificates in the Apple Developer Member Center.
 The steps to complete this are shown in the video guide.